Core Endpoint

 waitFor number -- Milliseconds to wait after JS rendering

-renderer string auto Pin to a specific renderer: auto, lightpanda, chrome, or playwright.
+renderer string auto Pin to a specific renderer: auto, lightpanda, chrome, chrome_proxy, playwright, or camoufox.
 Non-auto values hard-pin (no fallback) and imply renderJs:true unless renderJs:false is set explicitly.
 See JS rendering

 includeTags string[] [] CSS selectors to keep